Austroparmeliella

 Austroparmeliella is a genus of lichen-forming fungi in the family Pannariaceae.
-It consists of five species, all of which are found in the Southern Hemisphere.
+It consists of five species, all of which are found in the Southern Hemisphere, with records from Chile, Argentina, South Africa, and New Zealand.
+These lichens form distinctive lace-like bluish-grey crusts made up of small, deeply lobed leaf-like structures, and partner with cyanobacteria rather than green algae.

 Taxonomy

 Austroparmeliella was first proposed by the Norwegian lichenologist Per Magnus Jørgensen in 2004 as a section of the genus Parmeliella.
 He promoted it to generic status in 2014 as part of a larger molecular phylogenetics analysis of the family Pannariaceae.